 - Renter must live in the property when Fannie Mae acquires it.

-- Rental rates (under the new lease) will be comparable to other rents in the same market given the size and condition of the property, subject to any legal rent control restrictions.
+- Rental rates will be comparable to other rents in the same market given the size and condition of the property, subject to any legal rent control restrictions or other laws.

 If you are a renter in a Fannie Mae-owned property and the property has been foreclosed upon, you should have received the Fannie Mae Knowing Your Options document that explains potential options.
 Contact the property manager or broker listed to provide information about your lease or tenancy.